 That’s why professional curtain cleaning for fine fabrics always begins with fabric testing.

-3.2 Low-Moisture or Dry Cleaning Techniques
+3.2 Low-Moisture or Dry Cleaning Methods

 Fine fabrics cannot handle full immersion in water.
 Excess moisture can distort fibres, cause shrinkage, or leave water stains.
-Professionals use techniques like:

 • Dry solvent cleaning